walidamriou/EmbeddedCLI/README.md

 ```

 #### Library Features
+- Portable  and flexible to integrate with wide range of Microcontrollers.
-- Human readable format
+- Human readable format (ASCII).
-- Check Message length
+- Check Message length (reconfigurable length default 25 bytes).
-- Know information about firmware (version, developers, etc)
+- Know information about firmware (version, developers, etc).
-- Control of the system components
+- Control of the system components (using EmbeddedCLI protocol).
-- Know the system components status
+- Know the system components status (using EmbeddedCLI protocol).
-- Test the system components for debugging purposes
+- Test the system components for debugging purposes (using EmbeddedCLI protocol).
-- Reset/reboot the system
+- Reset/reboot the system (depending on Microcontroller HAL config ).
-- Tested with ATmega2560
+- Tested with ATmega2560, Atmega328p

 #### Notes
 - Works with Arduino monitor with __Both NL & CR__ and __9600__ (Tested with Arduino Mega)